DonnieTD/Liminal/ReadMe.md

 A World contains:
 - monotonic time index
-- pointer to the active scope
+- pointer to the active lexical scope
 - call stack (future)
 - memory state (future)
 - pointer to the Step that caused this World